bok3948/Basic_Pruning/README.md

 # Basic Pruning for CNN with Pytorch
 This repository offers a PyTorch reimplementation of a commonly used and practical method for pruning deep neural networks: magnitude pruning with granularity at the channel level.
 Our implementation is inspired by [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710), it is not a direct replication.
 Key differences include:

-- **Global Pruning Strategy**: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
+- **Pruning Outer layers of ResNet Blocks**: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
 This approach ensures a uniform reduction in complexity throughout the network.

-- **Pruning Outer layers of ResNet Blocks**: We extend the pruning process to encompass both inner and outer layers of ResNet architectures, providing a more comprehensive reduction in model complexity.

 This table is comparison with paper 'Pruning Filters for Efficient ConvNets'.